Skip to main content

 Find what motivates you

 This is probably one of the biggest steps you need to take to build your mental toughness.
-Finding the reason that keeps you going will help you overcome all the negative thoughts that tell you to give up.
-During hard times it is always a good idea to look inside yourself and find the motivation that drives you.
+Finding the reason that keeps you going will help you overcome all the negative thoughts telling you to give up.

+During hard times, it's always a good idea to look inside yourself and find the motivation that drives you.
 Having a purpose that urges you to keep going will give you the mental strength you need to carry on.
-Even when the times get hard having your motivation burning in the back of your head will see you through.
+Even when times get hard, having your motivation burning in the back of your mind will see you through.

 Find the balance between positive and negative thoughts

-Read more here on → How to Stop Negative Thinking
+Learn more: How to Stop Negative Thinking

 Focus only on things that you can control

 Worrying about things that are beyond your control can cause you a great deal of stress and frustration.
 Focusing too much on the outcomes can also lead to distractions.
 You become unfocused on the tasks that you have to do.
-Ultimately it results in you not being able to give your best efforts.
-This in turn can cause you stress and start a cycle of self-criticism.
+Ultimately, it results in you not being able to give your best efforts.
+This, in turn, can cause you stress and start a cycle of self-criticism.

 To stop this, you need to focus only on the things that you need to do at the present moment.
 Sure, you can have an idea of the outcome.
 However, don’t let that become more important than your duties.
-Focus on what you can directly control including your attitude and your approach to the task at hand.
+Focus on what you can directly control, including your attitude and your approach to the task at hand.

 Don’t focus too much on past failures